Propane Gas Storage: LPG – Propane Gas Storage Done Safely

 ● Storage limits on quantity may apply and placarding may be required.

-The flexible nature of LPG allows for storage in many ways.
+The flexible nature of Propane allows for storage in many ways.

 The method of storage can be selected based on the quantities involved and the logistical requirements.

-Regardless of how it’s stored, LPG is there when people need it.
+Regardless of how it’s stored, Propane is there when people need it.

 Clean, safe and reliable energy for everyone everywhere.